Basic Diet Orders: Teaching Patients Good Health Practices

 • Dietetic consultation.

-Although the dietary regimen may sound more demanding than the patient may need, it has been shown to be as acceptable to patients as other therapeutic diets. , It is also the only dietary approach that removes all cholesterol and animal fat from the patient’s diet.
-As outlined in the first chapter of this book, evidence has shown this type of diet to be more effective for metabolic control, compared with other diets (see Coronary Heart Disease, Dyslipidemias, Diabetes, Hypertension, and Obesity chapters).
-Low-fat, plant-based vegetarian, especially vegan, diets allow for weight reduction without a specific calorie restriction.
+Although the dietary regimen may sound more demanding than the patient may need, it has been shown to be as acceptable to patients as other therapeutic diets., It is also the only dietary approach that removes all cholesterol and animal fat from the patient’s diet.
+Evidence has shown this type of diet to be more effective for metabolic control, compared with other diets (see Coronary Heart Disease, Dyslipidemias, Diabetes, Hypertension, and Obesity chapters).
+Low-fat, plant-based diets allow for weight reduction without a specific calorie restriction.
 This diet order will allow the patient to try out new foods and new tastes, without having to do any of the preparation.

-Generally speaking, there are no contraindications to such orders.
+There are few contraindications to such orders.
 All hospitals are equipped to carry them out.
 However, some patients need additional orders, such as a sodium restriction for hypertension or a gluten-free diet for celiac disease.

 - Abid A, Galuska D, Khan LK, et al. Are healthcare professionals advising obese patients to lose weight?
 A trend analysis.
 MedGenMed.
 2005;7(4):10.
 [PMID:16614632]